The Kids From C.A.P.E.R.: Overview

-The "Kids from C.A.P.E.R." (the Civilian Authority for the Protection of Everybody, Regardless) were a team of four teenage boys headquartered in the 927th Police Precinct in the fictitious city of "Northeast Southweston"; together they helped the police to solve unusual cases.
-The CAPERs communicated using "Caperband" Radios (walkie-talkies with a prominent "C" on them -- actually modified Star Trek Communicators made by the Mego Corporation in 1974).
+The "Kids from C.A.P.E.R." (the Civilian Authority for the Protection of Everybody, Regardless) are a team of four teenage boys headquartered in the 927th Police Precinct in the fictitious city of "Northeast Southweston"; together they help the police to solve unusual cases.
+The CAPERs communicate using "Caperband" Radios (walkie-talkies with a prominent "C" on them—actually modified Star Trek Communicators made by the Mego Corporation in 1974).

-The group often traveled around Northeast Southweston in the "Big Bologna", a one-time hot dog van converted into a mobile crime lab, while retaining the giant hot dog on the roof.
+The group often travels around Northeast Southweston in the "Big Bologna", a one-time hot dog van converted into a mobile crime lab, while retaining the giant hot dog on the roof.

-Each episode began with a silent comedy vignette, with a cast member in voiceover giving the "Secret Word", which was usually key to that episode's plot.
-At the end of each episode, another silent vignette would appear in which a "Caper Code" would be given in voice over; a series of letters and numbers such as "P3 E8 R19 C2" (TIME), the code for the next episode's "secret word".
-Each episode featured a song which was performed in a short and a long form at different points in the episode.
+Each episode begins with a silent comedy vignette, with a cast member in voiceover giving the "Secret Word", which is usually key to that episode's plot.
+At the end of each episode, another silent vignette appears in which a "Caper Code" is given in voice over; a series of letters and numbers such as "P3 E8 R19 C2" (TIME), the code for the next episode's "secret word".
+Each episode features a song which is performed in a short and a long form at different points in the episode.

-Episodes would open with a narration by P.T., shortly followed by a visit from the week's girl guest star seeking their help.
+Episodes open with a narration by P.T., shortly followed by a visit from the week's girl guest star seeking their help.

-One of many recurring gags was the explanation of what the acronym C.A.P.E.R. stood for: when asked, the team would quickly stand at attention and reply in unison, "The Civilian Authority for the Protection of Everybody, Regardless!" followed by a four-part harmonization of "Ta-da", reminiscent of The Three Stooges' harmonized "Hello".
+One of many recurring gags is the explanation of what the acronym C.A.P.E.R. stood for: when asked, the team would quickly stand at attention and reply in unison, "The Civilian Authority for the Protection of Everybody, Regardless!" followed by a four-part harmonization of "Ta-da", reminiscent of The Three Stooges' harmonized "Hello".